TuanDinhLe/TuanDinhLe.github.io/README.md

 - Navigate to a directory you want to clone the repo to using the command &#39;cd local\_repo\_directory&#39; on the terminal.
 - Type &#39;git clone remote\_repo\_address&#39; on it, where address is the content copied from the clipboard in the previous step.

-These steps provide you with a local copy of the remote repo that you can make changes to and publish it.
+Note: These steps provide you with a local copy of the remote repo that you can make changes to and publish it.

 ##### **Add the resume to Git repo and publish it:**